Jamesscott34/DevopsCA/README.md

 **Welcome!** This app is a full-featured Django book catalogue with flexible deployment: local, Docker, Kubernetes, and Helm.
 This README will guide you from zero to production, including troubleshooting and automation scripts.

 **Database Flexibility Note:**
-- By default, the app uses SQLite, which requires no setup—just clone and run.
+- By default, the app uses SQLite, which requires no setup just clone and run.
 - You can switch to PostgreSQL (or another supported DB) by updating `settings.py` (or your `.env` for Docker) and running migrations.
 - See [Quickstart Guide](docs/QUICKSTART.md) for setup instructions for both local and Docker environments.